-The generally accepted answer to this is no. However, an employment tribunal has found that workers, as well as employees, transfer under TUPE.
+The generally accepted answer to this is no. However, an employment tribunal found that workers, as well as employees, transfer under TUPE.
 This is only a tribunal decision and so is not binding.
-Nevertheless, it is an interesting point with potentially huge implications for employers should it be confirmed by a higher court.
+Nevertheless, it is an interesting point with huge implications for employers should it be confirmed by a higher court or amending legislation.

 Facts of the case

-In Dewhurst v Revisecatch Ltd t/a Ecourier and CitySprint (UK) Ltd (November 2019) the tribunal was asked whether three bike couriers were protected, and had transferred, under the Transfer of Undertakings (Protection of Employment) Regulations 2006.
+In Dewhurst v Revisecatch Ltd t/a Ecourier and CitySprint (UK) Ltd (November 2019) the employment tribunal was asked whether three bike couriers were protected, and had transferred, under TUPE.
 They had all worked for CitySprint until January 2018 when CitySprint lost a contract.
 The contract was awarded to Revisecatch, which engaged the claimants from February 2018.

 The claimants alleged that outstanding holiday pay liability had transferred to Revisecatch under TUPE; and also that there had been a failure to inform and consult.
 For the claims to succeed, they had to demonstrate that they were 'employees' under TUPE.